Diamko94/rentals1/Business-rules.md

   - No overlapping reservations or active Orders are allowed for the same Unit within the same time period
 - Order blocks Units availability for other reservations and rentals
 - Expiration applies only to Orders that are not Active within 24 hours since Order was created
+- Expired Draft Order transitions to Cancelled automatically, and all associated Units change from Reserved to Available.

 ## Order Activation